Prince Rupert, an Alternative to Roberts Bank Terminal 2

 - There’s much less of an environmental impact – unlike the proposed Roberts Bank T2 project, that risks destroying the globally significant Roberts Bank ecosystem.

-- Excellent transportation infrastructure – CN Rail link already in place – unlike the Port Metro Vancouver terminals that rely on a rail route through the already congested Fraser Canyon.
+- Excellent transportation infrastructure – CN Rail link already in place – unlike the Port of Vancouver terminals that rely on a rail route through the already congested Fraser Canyon.

-- Up to 70 percent of the containers handled by Port Metro Vancouver are destined for Eastern Canada and the US.
-The rail route to these eastern markets from Prince Rupert is significantly shorter than the route from Port Metro Vancouver.
+- Up to 70 percent of the containers handled by the Port of Vancouver are destined for Eastern Canada and the US.
+The rail route to these eastern markets from Prince Rupert is significantly shorter than the route from Vancouver.

-- Less pollution from dirty, diesel burning trucks, unlike Port Metro Vancouver and the proposed T2.
+- Less pollution from dirty, diesel burning trucks, unlike the Port of Vancouver and the proposed T2.

 - Less pollution – ship emissions will be lower because the route into port is significantly faster.

 - The Prince Rupert community wants the container port – Delta residents are strongly opposed to T2 and adamant that T2 not be built.